Analyses

 When clicking on the Groupings tab at the top of the interface, you see the list of all the Groupings you have access to, in respect with your allowed marking definitions.
 You can then search and filter on some common and specific attributes of the groupings.

 Clicking on a Grouping, you land on its Overview tab.
 For a Groupings, the following tabs are accessible: - Overview: as described here. - Knowledge: a complex tab that regroups all the structured Knowledge contained in the groupings, as for a Report, except for the Timeline view.
-As described here. - Entities: A table containing all SDO (Stix Domain Objects) contained in the Grouping, with search and filters available.
+As described here. - Content: a tab to provide access to content mapping, suggested mapping and allows to preview, manage and write the deliverables associated with the Grouping.
+For example, an analytical report to share with other teams, a markdown file to feed a collaborative wiki, etc. As described here. - Entities: A table containing all SDO (Stix Domain Objects) contained in the Grouping, with search and filters available.
 It also display if the SDO has been added directly or through inferences with the reasonging engine - Observables: A table containing all SCO (Stix Cyber Observable) contained in the Grouping, with search and filters available.
 It also display if the SDO has been added directly or through inferences with the reasonging engine - Data: as described here.

 Malware Analyses